Events Archive

 Blackstone Memorial Library

-Join us as Julien Icher, founder and president of the Lafayette Trail, Inc., speaks about French Continential Army General Lafayette and his farewell tour of the United States in 1824.
-Come and learn about his signifant role in the Revolutionary War and the importance of his final visit to America.
+Join us as Julien Icher, founder and president of the Lafayette Trail, Inc., speaks about French Continental Army General Lafayette and his farewell tour of the United States in 1824.
+Come and learn about his significant role in the Revolutionary War and the importance of his final visit to America.

 Weren’t able to make it?
 No problem.
 Click below to view the recording.